Population transfer in the Soviet Union: Deportation of social groups

-Kulaks were a group of relatively affluent farmers and had gone by this class system term in the later Russian Empire, Soviet Russia, and early Soviet Union.
-They were the most numerous group deported by the Soviet Union.
+Many Soviet farmers, regardless of their actual income or property, were labeled "Kulaks" for resisting collectivization.
+This term historically referred to relatively affluent farmers since the later Russian Empire.
+Kulak was the most common category of deported Soviet citizen.
 Resettlement of people officially designated as kulaks continued until early 1950, including several major waves: on 5 September 1951 the Soviet government ordered the deportation of kulaks from the Lithuanian SSR for "hostile actions against kolhozes", which was one of the last resettlements of that social group.

-Large numbers of kulaks, regardless of their nationality, were resettled in Siberia and Central Asia.
+Large numbers of "kulaks", regardless of their nationality, were resettled in Siberia and Central Asia.
 According to data from Soviet archives, which were published in 1990, 1,803,392 people were sent to labor colonies and camps in 1930 and 1931, and 1,317,022 reached the destination.
 Deportations on a smaller scale continued after 1931.
 The reported number of kulaks and their relatives who died in labour colonies from 1932 to 1940 was 389,521.
 The total number of the deported people is disputed.
 Conservative estimates assume that 1,679,528-1,803,392 people were deported, while the highest estimates are that 15 million kulaks and their families were deported by 1937, and that during the deportation many people died, but the full number is not known.